chronoscan-capture/chrono-txt/docs/README.md

 ### Classes

-Allows to define data structures for the documents we want to process.
+Allow to define data structures for the documents we want to process.
 They're defined in an XML file.
-Classes also allows to configure the output format for the extraction.
+Classes also allow to configure the output format for the extraction.

 ```xml
 <!-- BASIC INVOICE: Generated example template-->